wmmihaa/Introduction-to-Node.js/manuals/hol1.md

 # Introduction to Node.js
 # HOL1 – Getting started with JavaScript
 ## Description
 This lab is about getting you comfortable with JavaScript.
-We assume you have some fundamental programming skills, and the focus will be on understanding *anonymous functions* in JavaScript.
+We assume you have some fundamental programming skills, and the focus will be on understanding *callbacks* and *anonymous functions* in JavaScript.
 In this lab you will create a function to buy a product and withdraw the price from an account balance.
 You’ll be given an existing script as a starting point.
 ## Setup
 * Create a folder and name it **Introduction to Node.js**